mfrost503/wheedle/README.md

 #### My Tweets - Retweeted by others

-To retrieve a timeline of all your tweets:
+Retrieve a list of tweets that were retweeted by other users

 ```php
 <?php